Senate confirms Marco Rubio as secretary of state, giving Trump the first member of his Cabinet

 WASHINGTON (AP) — The Senate quickly confirmed Marco Rubio as secretary of state Monday, voting unanimously to give President Donald Trump the first member of his new Cabinet on Inauguration Day.

 Rubio, the Republican senator from Florida, is among the least controversial of Trump’s nominees and vote was decisive, 99-0.
-Another pick, John Ratcliffe for CIA director, is also expected to have a swift vote.
-Action on others, including former combat veteran and Fox News host Pete Hegseth for defense secretary, is expected later in the week.
+Another pick, John Ratcliffe for CIA director, is also expected to have a swift vote, as soon as Tuesday.
+Action on others, including former combat veteran and Fox News host Pete Hegseth for defense secretary, is possible later in the week.

 “Marco Rubio is a very intelligent man with a remarkable understanding of American foreign policy,” Sen. Chuck Grassley of Iowa, the senior-most Republican, said as the chamber opened.